CLIMATE AND ENERGY PROGRAM DIRECTOR, WRI CHINA

 - Provide oversight of all China-related climate and energy policy relevant research and analysis.

-- Review draft publications, blogs, press releases, and other research and communications materials to ensure they meet WRI’s high standards of quality.
+- Produce/review publications and other research materials to ensure they meet WRI’s high standards of quality.

-- Other tasks as directed by the management.
+- Perform other tasks as directed by the management.

 Communications, outreach, and external relationship building